AquariusPower/CommandsConsoleGUI/doc/readme.txt

 NAMING CONVENTION:
 	.
 Methods ending with TS are synchronized/threadSafe, it overrides TD idea below.
 	.
 Methods ending with TD will be running in a separate (other than main) thread, therefore they go better if only directly call TS methods.
+	.
+Classes ending with I have only one instance and a static method to access it.
+	.
+Classes ending with Data have many instances used on lists etc.

 DONE:
 	= BaseOutputFilemameOnClass